 According to our information, no personal information about you is stored when you load this website.
 In particular, Xing does not store IP addresses or evaluates the usage behavior

-Data Protection Provisions for the use of Linkedin
+Data Pretection Provisions for the use of Vimeo

 Data Protection for Applications and Application Procedures

 The controller shall collect and process the personal data of applicants for the purpose of the processing of the application procedure.
 The processing may also be carried out electronically.
 This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website to the controller.
 If the controller is concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically deleted two months after notification of the refusal decision, provided that no other legitimate interests of the controller are opposed to the deletion.
 Other legitimate interest in this relation is, for example, a burden of proof in a procedure under the General Equal Treatment Act (AGG).

 We are pleased you have chosen to apply at Sartorius CellGenix GmbH.
 Transparent and trustworthy handling of your personal data is an important foundation for successful collaboration.
 We wish to inform you how your data will be processed and how you can exercise your rights according to the General Data Protection Regulation (GDPR).
 Please note, that our job advertisements are published on the global career portal of Sartorius AG.
 Applicant Information (sartorius.com) (Link).
 The information offers an overview of the collection and processing of your personal data in connection with the application process.
 Please read the Data Protection Declaration carefully before submitting your application.